Near Real-time Adaptive Isotropic and Anisotropic Image-to-mesh Conversion for Numerical Simulations Involving Cerebral Aneurysms: Introduction

 These types of medical simulations can be classified into two categories: interactive and predictive.
 Interactive simulations require real-time mesh generation which can be used to allow surgical residents to practice performing a procedure within a virtual environment.
 Real-time mesh generation is also required for image registration applications, as they provide guidance to surgeons during operations \cite{ComparisonPhysicsBased2023}.
 Predictive simulations predict and optimize the outcome of an intervention using patient-specific pre-operative image data.
 Although predictive simulations don't necessarily require real-time mesh generation, both types of simulations are time-sensitive given their impact on a patient's treatment and associated costs.

-This paper presents a path towards a fast and robust adaptive anisotropic mesh generation method that is designed to help streamline the discretization of complex vascular geometries and Computer-Aided Design (CAD)-based stents \cite{HighFidelity2015, MelinaNumericalSimulation2016} within the CFD modeling process.
+This paper presents two techniques that are designed to help streamline the discretization of complex vascular geometries within the numerical modeling process.
 Several requirements should be addressed with regards to medical image-to-mesh (I2M) conversion: real-time mesh generation, robustness, fidelity, quality, and smoothness.
 Robustness concerns the software's ability to process different input types such as CAD models (for example, of stents) and patient-specific medical images.
-Utilizing both is essential when running a CFD vascular flow simulation meant to aid in determining potential methods of treatment \cite{MelinaNumericalSimulation2016, InVitro2015, HighFidelity2015}.
+Utilizing both is essential when running a medical simulation meant to aid in determining potential methods of treatment \cite{MelinaNumericalSimulation2016, InVitro2015, HighFidelity2015}.
 Fidelity measures the degree to which the mesh surface aligns with an image boundary.
-Quality (determined by the shape and size of mesh elements) and smoothness affect the accuracy of solutions for CFD simulations \cite{babuvska1976angle, meshEvaluationNRR}.
+Quality (determined by the shape and size of mesh elements) and smoothness affect the accuracy of solutions for CFD simulations \cite{meshEvaluationNRR}.
 Each of these requirements are independently challenging problems.
-The proposed approach addresses the robustness, fidelity, quality, and (to a degree) smoothness requirements (providing a smoothness of $C^0$, as opposed to other available real-time I2M methods that do not address smoothness \cite{foteinos2014high}).
-Given that the image-to-mesh conversion and boundary layer generation steps are sequential, the proposed approach only addresses the real-time requirement with its parallel adaptive anisotropic mesh generation.
-After this feasibility study, the next steps will be to fully parallelize all components of the proposed approach in order to maximize potential performance.
+The first proposed method integrates multiple software tools into a single pipeline to address the robustness, fidelity, quality, and (to a degree) smoothness requirements (providing a smoothness of $C^0$, as opposed to other available real-time I2M methods that do not address smoothness \cite{foteinos2014high}).
+Given that the image-to-mesh conversion and boundary layer generation steps are sequential, the pipeline only addresses the real-time requirement with its parallel adaptive anisotropic mesh generation.
+After this feasibility study, the next steps will be to fully parallelize all components of the I2M pipeline in order to maximize potential performance.
+The I2M pipeline involves several steps: (1) utilize a method known as CBC3D \cite{EwCCBC3D} to discretize a segmented image using a Body-Centered Cubic lattice of high-quality tetrahedra and deform the generated mesh surfaces to their corresponding tissue boundaries to improve fidelity while maintaining quality, (2) construct an anisotropic metric tensor field, (3) generate a boundary layer grid from the high-fidelity CBC3D mesh surface using a method known as Advancing Front Local Reconnection (AFLR) \cite{AFLRBoundaryLayer2013}, and (4) utilize a multicore cc-NUMA-based mesh adaptation method known as CDT3D \cite{EwCCDT3D} to generate an anisotropic mesh volume using the metric tensor field and CBC3D isotropic mesh as a background mesh.
+To help satisfy real-time requirements, CDT3D utilizes an optimized local reconnection operation and leverages a hierarchical model to balance workloads between threads.